Clerks Details

 Overview

-Outside of busy work demands, Jim enjoys sport with a particular interest in rugby, running and squash.
+Outside of busy work demands, Jim enjoys sport with a particular interest in rugby, running and hiking.
 He likes travelling and has an armchair interest in philosophy.

 Jim is committed to protecting and respecting your privacy.
 Please contact him for a copy of his privacy notice which sets out the basis upon which any personal data he may collect about you, or that is provided to him, will be processed.
-He will provide a copy of this to you within two working days of receiving the request.
+He will provide a copy of this to you upon request.

 Education

-In a regulatory context he has experience of considering challenges to licensing decisions made by Ofsted.
-His experience in public child family means he is experienced in working for and against local authorities.
+In a regulatory context, Jim has experience of considering challenges to licensing decisions made by Ofsted.
+In a safeguarding context, Jim has experience advising schools, teachers, and local authorities of their respective rights and duties.

 Recent notable cases: